Top Hosting Essentials on Amazon

 If a guest asks to communicate using other platforms such as social media, say no. If they want to set up an arrangement without the “hassle” of Airbnb booking, say no. If they aren’t happy with your answer, it’s a dead giveaway that something shady is going on.

-4. Turn Off Instant Booking and Ask for More Information
+1. Ask for More Information

-You can spot an incomplete profile if they don’t have a profile photo, if it doesn’t contain the person’s full name, or if the description is less than 100 words, and if the person hasn’t been fully verified.
+You can spot an incomplete profile if they don’t have a profile photo, if it doesn’t contain the person’s full name, or if the description is less than 100 words, and the person hasn’t been fully verified.

 5. Trust Your Gut

 Although Airbnb wants to avoid as many cancellations as possible, if you don’t feel comfortable communicating with the guest, you have the right to protect yourself and your property.
 After all, safety first is always a good idea.
-Take the time to review Airbnb’s Host Cancellation Policy to remain compliant.

-Don’t let a few lost bookings deter you from preventing the headache of bad guests.
-If you think there could legitimately be a safety and security risk, broken rules, or property damage, then it’s best to say no. If it’s too late, and you’re dealing with a difficult guest, visit our post, How to Deal With Bad Airbnb Guests for tips on how to resolve issues with difficult guests after they’ve already arrived.
+At the end of the day, don’t let a few lost bookings deter you from the headache of bad guests.
+If you think there could legitimately be a safety and security risk, broken rules, or property damage then it’s best to say no.

 Happy hosting!